This post is about getting Twitter follows. Is that something you’re interested in?

 However, this isn’t the question most people ask.
 Here is what most ask instead:

-How do I build a following (to support my successful job search)?
+How do I build a following (get Twitter follows) to support my successful job search?

-Even though you don’t need a huge following to use Twitter successfully for job search.
+Even though you don’t need a huge number of Twitter follows to use the platform successfully for job search.
 For example, if you have 100 followers and 10 of them are your target companies, that’s not too shabby.

 But for many, Twitter is a way to build influence with a lot more than 100.
 So, to help you achieve your objectives, here are 10 reasons why people follow on Twitter.
 During job search or any other time in life.

-@Messages – Used as a tactic, you can send someone an @message.
-A question, suggestion or comment.
+Used as a tactic, you can mention someone by including their Twitter handle in a tweet with a question, suggestion or comment.
 And if someone doesn’t know you, it’s pretty easy to look you up.
 Once they do, your bio and photo have a chance to sell.

 And yes, there are many auto-follow programs out there built to help us find relevant users.
 As well as Twitter directories that will group you and allow you to attach keywords to your profile.
 To help people find you during job search.